The Mountains of Illinois

 Look at the legend.
 Now back at the map.

 Movies and TV shows, wherever they're supposed to be set, tend to be filmed in Southern California

 .
 This leads to a common error where mountains show up in the background of settings which have no visible peaks in Real Life

 , such as the US state of Illinois, which, if you haven't already realized it, is almost as flat as this joke.
-For instance, three buildings in Chicago
+For instance, there are two buildings in Chicagonote

-are taller than the state's highest natural point.
+that are taller than the state's highest natural pointnote

 This becomes Critical Research Failure

 wants to base a story in Flyover Country

 .
 Even if they themselves visited Illinois and know what it looks like (and this is hardly guaranteed), they might still hope the viewers won't know the difference

 .
 Obviously, it can be a sore point for people who actually live there.